A Comparative Review of the Rattle GUI for R

 The goal of pointing & clicking your way through analysis is to save time by recognizing menu settings rather than performing the more difficult task of recalling programming commands.
 Some GUIs, such as jamovi, make this easy by sticking to menu standards and using simpler dialog boxes; others, such as RKWard, use non-standard menus that are unique to it and hence require more learning.

-Rattle uses an entirely unique user interface, one that differs from all the other GUIs covered in this series of reviews.
+Rattle uses a unique user interface, one that differs from all the other GUIs covered in this series of reviews.
 Most of the time, I found this interface easy to use.
-However, for some tasks, the novelty of its style had me searching for quite a while for the task I needed to complete.
+However, for some tasks, the novelty of its style had me searching for the task I needed to complete for quite a while.

-As shown in Figure 1, Rattle has a set of tabs across the top, similar to Microsoft Office or a browser with several windows open.
-Their order of appearance from left to right mirrors the steps you follow when analyzing data.
-First, you have to read “Data,” then “Explore” it, decide how to “Transform” it, and then choose from one of three general types of analyses: “Cluster” observations (i.e., find groups with no variable to predict), “Associate” values (i.e., study co-occurrences), “Model” predictions (i.e., predict the value of a measurement, or predict membership in a group).
-Then you “Evaluate” your models, comparing them to choose the best.
-Finally, if you want to learn R programming, the “Log” will show you how Rattle performed all its steps.
+As shown in Figure 1, Rattle has a set of tabs down the left side.
+Their order of appearance from top to bottom mirrors the steps you follow when analyzing data.
+First, you have to read “Data,” and define the modeling roles variables will play, then “Explore” it, decide how to “Transform” it, choose how to “Model” it, and finally “Evaluate” the model.
+If you want to learn R programming, the “Script” window will show you how Rattle performed all its steps.

-The variable roles you set in the “Data” tab determine what’s possible in all the other tabs.
+The variable roles you set in the “Data” tab (Fig. 2) determine what’s possible in all the other tabs.
 Setting the “target” variable (a.k.a. dependent variable), the “input” variables (independent variables), and the variables to “ignore” will maintain those roles on all the following steps in the analysis.
-If you change those roles, don’t forget to click the “Execute” button to effect the changes!
+If you change those roles, don’t forget to push the activation button again at each step.

-Statistical tests are all performed under the “Test” tab (see Figure 4).
-There you choose a test with a radio button, then choose one continuous variable in the “Sample 1” menu, and check the “Group By Target:” box.
+[Not yet implemented in Rattle Next Generation:] Statistical tests are all performed under the “Test” tab (see Figure 4).
+There, you choose a test with a radio button, then choose one continuous variable in the “Sample 1” menu, and check the “Group By Target:” box.
 For paired samples, you can enter the second continuous variable in the “Sample 2” box.
 However, the most popular paired sample T-test is not implemented.
-Rattle is so focused on its machine learning roots that to perform a series of comparisons on different groups requires returning to the Data tab, choosing a new target, then returning to the Test tab and executing it again!
+Rattle is so focused on its machine learning roots that performing a series of comparisons on different groups requires returning to the Data tab, choosing a new target, returning to the Test tab, and executing it again!
 All the other R GUIs let you choose the group variable and the continuous variables using the same dialog box, which is much quicker.

 Figure 4.
 The “Test” tab showing how statistical tests are controlled.
 This is for the independent samples t-test.